AndriiShvaika/alien-scss-landing-page/README.md

+# Alien SCSS Landing page:

-# The project was done using the following skills:
+The website was done using the following skills:

 - HTML layout
 - Styling a page with CSS